Table of Contents

 Managing Video Files

-In the Videos section, you can see a list of all the video files currently uploaded into your Yodeck account.
+In the Videos section, you can see a list of all the video files currently uploaded to your Yodeck account.
 Information about your video files is organized in the following columns:

 If you click on the three dots icon in the Actions column, you will be presented with a list of actions that you can apply to your uploaded video files.